System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Physics Based Models

 First, conventional kinematic models typically represent the system state using the velocity at the Center of Gravity (CoG) \citep{jazar2008vehicle, ghosn2024hybridextendedbicyclesimple}.
 While this choice is appropriate for vehicles exhibiting minimal tire deflection, it proves suboptimal for the bumper car, where the CoG velocity exhibits a significant correlation with the steering angle.
 Owing to the presence of a motorized front wheel, the front-wheel velocity $v_\mathrm{f}$ emerges as a directly actuated and thus more suitable state variable for system representation in this context.

 Secondly, the assumption of slip-free movement does not hold in our context.
 Therefore, we derive the kinematic formulation considering the tire slip, similar to \cite{ghosn2024hybridextendedbicyclesimple}.
-The kinematic bicycle model is depicted in Figure~\ref{fig:ext_kinematics}
+The kinematic bicycle model is depicted in Figure~\ref{fig:ext_kinematics} with the static output function $\bm v_k = g_\mathrm{kin}(\bm{x}_k)$ given by